Schedule →

 The average Meridian worker commutes 23.6 minutes one-way, slightly under the national average.
 Drives to downtown Boise typically run 20–30 minutes via I-84 depending on time of day.
 Boise Airport is roughly 15 minutes east.

-Valley Regional Transit operates several Meridian routes including the new Pine Route 30 connecting Ten Mile Crossing, downtown Meridian, The Village, and Kleiner Park.
-The Boise State / CWI Express (Route 45) and Intercounty buses (Routes 40, 42) connect to Boise and Nampa.
+Valley Regional Transit runs the Pine Route 30 connecting Ten Mile Crossing, downtown Meridian, The Village, and Kleiner Park.
+Boise Airport (BOI) is ~15 minutes east via I-84 and offers nonstop service to most western US hubs and several East Coast destinations.

 Lifestyle